 What features do Virtual Data Room provide

-When you create a virtual data room, you aren’t just opting for the file sharing capability of programs like DropBox or Google Docs.
+When you create a virtual data room, you aren’t just opting for the file sending capability of programs like DropBox or Google Docs.
 Instead, you’re using a high-quality virtual “room” that provides high-level security designed specifically for business transactions.
-Virtual data rooms, or VDRs, offer a number of features that you simply won’t find in a traditional file sharing service.
+Virtual data rooms, or VDRs, offer a number of features that you simply won’t find in a traditional file sending service.

 VDRs provide full access management.
 That means that you, as the founder, are able to fully control exactly who is able to access your data room and what documents they’re able to view.
 There’s no chance of someone outside your organization stumbling across your data.

 VDRs allow you to set role permissions.
 Are there co-founders who need to have the same level of access and control that you do?
 Lawyers working with your company who need higher-level access?
 Your VDR will allow you to set role permissions that permit others within your organization to work at their full capacity.

 Lead investors can be set as co-owners to the data room.
 When you have lead investors who are investing substantially into your business, you want to be able to provide them with high-level access to the data — and may even want to permit them to input their own files.
 These individuals can be listed as contributors to your data room.